 I don’t tend to decorate the kitchen or bathrooms very much.
 I’ll change out the candles in both rooms, but my favorite way to spruce them up is with towels.

 Kitchen towels and mats especially can be picked up for really low prices.
 I’ve found cute ones at the different dollar and discount stores, and I always find good buys at Walmart too.
-I like these leaf towels because they come in blue, teal, and brown.
+It may take a little looking to find fall kitchen towels in your favorite color, but they are out there.
 While I like the fall colors and oranges, sometimes I want to have my normal colors but in a fall pattern.
 If you’re looking for traditional fall colors, you’ll find lots to pick up in the stores.

 In your bathroom you don’t have to to with earth tones.
 Use your normal color scheme but add a few towels that are in the darker shades to give it a little warmer feel.